JcDenton86/cordova-plugin-jc-googledrive/README.md

    }
 );
 ```
+The success callback will return a JSON object.
+The attribute `flist` will hold an array with the files found on user's Drive.

+## RoadMap
+This plugin is under heavy development and it has been created as a requirement on a personal mobile project

+Functions to be included:

+- deleteFile
+- createFolderWithName
+- uploadFileInFolder (will allow folder selection)

 ## Contribution

-This plugin is under heavy development and it has been created as a requirement on a personal mobile project.
-However, you are more than welcome to provide features and help with the development.
+You are more than welcome to provide features and help with the development.
 Leaving issues or requests is accepted but my free time in not enough which means that I will try to support this plugin as long as my free time allows.

 ## Credits